Marlamin/WoWFormatTest/README.md

 Does parsing of WoW's raw data files and returns them in a object that other applications can use.
 Handles CASC (WoW's filesystem), file parsing, DBC reading.
 #### WoWOpenGL
 After some issues and annoyances with DirectX I decided to switch over to OpenTK/OpenGL.
-#### WMOMapCompiler
+#### MinimapCompiler
+Compiles minimaps.
 Not important, but still developed as I will need it for my other projects soon.
+#### WDLtextopentk
+Making a color heightmap from a WDL file, code ported from Noggit to C#.
+Based on a simple OpenTK example.

 ### Test projects
 #### CASCtest
 App used to test CASC (file system) related things.